 1911 Birthday of Cy Feuer, who, in partnership with Ernest H. Martin, will produce Broadway classics Guys and Dolls, Can-Can, The Boy Friend, How To Succeed in Business Without Really Trying and Little Me.

-1917 Jerome Kern opens his second musical in four days, titled Love o' Mike, it's the story of a man who inspires the adoration of a group of young women.
+1917 Jerome Kern opens his second musical in four days.
+Titled Love o' Mike, it's the story of a man who inspires the adoration of a group of young women.
 Everything their boyfriends do to sabotage him just makes the girls love him more.
-Songs, including "It Wasn't My Fault," help boost the show to a 192-performance run.
+Songs, including "It Wasn't My Fault," help boost the show to a 192 performance run.

 1923 When the factory-owner's son decides the workers must take over the ailing company, it takes a millionaire fresh from an asylum to bail them out of debt.
 Yep, Give and Take is a comedy.
 Aaron Hoffman's farce runs beyond the season.
 Vivian Tobin, Louis Mann, and Robert Craig are in the cast at the 49th Street Theatre.

-1969 Shakespearean scholar and author of "What Happens in Hamlet" and "Shakespeare's Happy Comedies," John Dover Wilson dies in Scotland today.
+1969 Shakespearean scholar and author of What Happens in Hamlet and Shakespeare's Happy Comedies, John Dover Wilson dies in Scotland today.
 He was 88 years old.

 2008 An unusual tongue-in-cheek stage adaptation of the Alfred Hitchcock film thriller The 39 Steps arrives at the American Airlines Theatre from London.
 The story's dozens of characters are performed quick-change style by an ensemble of four—or possibly five—actors.
 After completing its limited engagement at the American Airlines, the production transfers to the Cort Theatre, and then to the Helen Hayes Theatre.

-2009 Soul of Shaolin, the martial arts-driven tale of an orphan boy raised in the ancient ways of monks, opens at the Marquis Theatre, marking the first time a production from the People's Republic of China has appeared on Broadway.
+2009 Soul of Shaolin, the martial arts-driven tale of an orphan boy raised in the ancient ways of monks, opens at the Marquis Theatre, marking the first time a production from the People's Republic of China appeared on Broadway.

-2011 Romulus Linney, a respected playwright, and father of actress Laura Linney, dies at age 80.
+2011 Romulus Linney, a respected playwright, and father of actor Laura Linney, dies at age 80.
 He wrote dozens of plays on a wide variety of subjects over a multi-decade career, including The Sorrows of Frederick, Ambrosio, A Woman Without a Name, Child Byron, The Love Suicide at Schofield Barracks and Tennessee.